 Approx. 2-3 months before your visit

 If you are traveling during the high season, it is advisable to book your tickets to Machu Picchu now.
-Especially if you want to climb the Huayna Picchu mountain in addition to the Machu Picchu itself.
+Especially if you want to climb Huayna Picchu mountain in addition to Machu Picchu itself.

 If you are planning a hike, you might want to book it earlier than finding yourself with full tours upon arrival.